-9. Section 16 of the principal Act is hereby amended by substitution for subsection (1) of the following subsection:

-"(1) The Director-General must[, after consultation with the Tribunal,] 5 designate such officers in the Department of Transport as may be necessary to perform the administrative and secretarial work of the Tribunal and to perform any investigations required by the Tribunal that are necessary for the taking of its decisions.".
+- 9. Section 16 of the principal Act is hereby amended by substitution for subsection (1) of the following subsection: - "(1) The Director-General must, after consultation with the chairperson of the Tribunal, designate such officers in the Department of Transport as may be necessary to perform administrative and secretarial work or investigations required by the Tribunal.".

-Amendment of section 17 of Act 39 of 1998, as amended by section 10 of Act 70 of 10 1998
+Amendment of section 17 of Act 39 of 1998, as amended by section 10 of Act 70 of 1998

-10. Section 17 of the principal Act is hereby amended by the substitution in subsection (1) for paragraph (b) of the following paragraph:

-"(b) as to the information to be provided by the [board] regulatory entity or the Regulatory Committee to the Tribunal or an applicant in connection with any 15 appeal, and the manner in which and the time within which such information must be provided;".
+- 10. Section 17 of the principal Act is hereby amended by the substitution in subsection (1) for paragraph (b) of the following paragraph: - "(b) as to the information to be provided by the [board] regulatory entity or the Regulatory Committee to the Tribunal or an applicant in connection with any appeal, and the manner in which and the time within which such information 15 must be provided;".